hjwp/www.obeythetestinggoat.com/content/python_architecture_stuff.md

 [The Rocky River, how to architect your Django monolith](http://seddonym.me/talks/2017-12-12-rocky-river/), showing someone else starting to think about how we go beyond the basic Django models/views/templates architecture.

-There's also lots more at this [listing of DDD resources](https://github.com/valignatev/ddd-dynamic) by Valentin Ignatev, which I came across recently on twitter.
+There's lots more at this [listing of DDD resources](https://github.com/valignatev/ddd-dynamic) by Valentin Ignatev, which I came across recently on twitter.
 It feels like something is in the air.

 ## Call to action:  is this stuff interesting?